‘Popcorn rocks’ solve the mystery of the magma chambers

 Since the 18th century, geologists have struggled to explain how big magma chambers form in the Earth’s crust.
 In particular, it has been difficult to explain where the surrounding rock goes when the magma intrudes.
 Now a team of researchers from Uppsala University and the Goethe University in Frankfurt have found the missing rocks – and they look nothing like what they expected.

 Researchers have previously proposed that the roofs and walls of magma chamber were either melted and assimilated into the magma, or that they would sink to the bottom of the magma chamber.
-However, enough evidence for either of these hypotheses have not been forthcoming, and researchers now propose a third possibility.
+However, there isn’t enough evidence for either of these hypotheses, so researchers now propose a third possibility.